griga23/shoe-store/lab1.md

 NOTE: You can find more information about primary key constraints [here.](https://docs.confluent.io/cloud/current/flink/reference/statements/create-table.html#primary-key-constraint)

-Create a new Flink job to copy customer data from the original table to the new table.
+Create a new Flink job to copy customer records from the original table to the new table.
 ```
 INSERT INTO shoe_customers_keyed
   SELECT id, first_name, last_name, email